ovh/docs/pages/platform/kubernetes-k8s/backup-and-restore-cluster-namespace-and-applications-with-trilio/guide.en-us.md

 > [!warning]
 > **Disclaimer**
+>
 > A current limitation of the managed Cinder CSI with OVHcloud Managed Kubernetes Service does not allow to snapshot attached persistent volumes.
 > This limitation will be removed following a CSI upgrade planned for all clusters early May 2022.

-User should run a preflight check to make sure all the prerequisites for the TVK are fulfilled to proceed safely with installation.
+Users should run a preflight check to make sure all the prerequisites for the TVK are fulfilled to proceed safely with installation.
 Follow the [TVK Preflight Checks](https://docs.trilio.io/kubernetes/support/support-and-issue-filing/tvk-preflight-checks) page to install and run preflight through krew plugin.

 ## Instructions <a name="instructions"></a>